Appearance

 Headless one-time-code input comparison

 How @rozie-ui/otp compares to the existing OTP / PIN-input libraries across the six frameworks.
-Like the slider and listbox, the OTP input has no shared vanilla-JS engine — but unlike a slider, the OTP landscape is overwhelmingly per-framework: every ecosystem grew its own segmented-code component (react-otp-input, input-otp, vue3-otp-input, ng-otp-input, Corvu's OTP Field, …) with its own props, its own paste behaviour, and its own accessibility story.
+Like the slider and listbox, the OTP input has no shared vanilla-JS engine.
+Unlike a slider, though, the OTP landscape is overwhelmingly per-framework: every ecosystem grew its own segmented-code component (react-otp-input, input-otp, vue3-otp-input, ng-otp-input, Corvu's OTP Field, …) with its own props, its own paste behaviour, and its own accessibility story.
 The one genuinely cross-framework option, Zag.js's pin-input machine, ships separate per-framework bindings you wire yourself.
-Rozie authors the behaviour once on top of N native <input> cells and ships it to all six frameworks as the same idiomatic <Otp>.
+Rozie ships the same <Otp>, built on N native <input> cells, with the same props, events, two-way value, and handle, to all six frameworks.

 The libraries at a glance